entropicalabs/openqaoa-website/docs/hackatons/bath-challenge.md

 !!! info

-    When initializing the QUBO object in OpenQAOA there is no need to include the terms that are weighted 0.
+    When initializing the QUBO object in OpenQAOA there is no need to include the terms that are weighted 0, and make sure that `len(terms) == len(weights)`.

 #### **STEP 2.1.
 Code the QUBO problem**